LukaSveigl/Dank-Tank-Trouble/README.md

 # ES6/WebGL 2.0 Game
 This project is based on ES6/WebGL 2.0 based video game for a CS Undergraduate course in computer graphics.
+The template for the project was kindly provided to us by our T.A Žiga Lesar, although it has been reworked in this project.
 The game was created by Peter Savnik (graphics designer), Luka Šveigl (main developer) and Nejc Vrčon Zupan (team lead and sound designer), and it's developement is continued by Peter Savnik and Luka Šveigl.